aurelien-riv/ariviere.github.io/_posts/2022-11-11-aspnet-grafana-loki-telemetry-microservice-correlation.markdown

 }
 ```

-Now, we need to enrich our logs with these labels:
+Now, we need to enrich our logs with these fields:

 ```cs
 using Serilog.Core;